Edwards-R/redlist_docs/docs/model-assessment summary.md

 # Assessment-Model summary
 This page documents the various methods by with the Red List assessments have been applied to the available data.
 Where a taxon has been used, the criteria for meeting `Near Threatened` has also been documented.

+To ensure the best utilisation of the imperfect data available, this Red List has examined the data using multiple models.
+Each model is designed, where permitted by the Red List specification, to act with a different set of assumptions and priorities.
+By overlapping these models, a much clearer - although still very blurry - picture of reality may be obtained.

 ## Criterion A
 ### A1
 The current state of research into this taxon group is insufficient to be able to utilise A1.
 We do not fully understand the causes of decline at an appropriate level.